leastbad/optimism-demo/README.md

 9. `rake db:migrate`
 10. `sed -i '3i\ \ root "posts#index"' config/routes.rb`

-You've now created a secure, deployment-ready Rails application with a blog, an API, and reactive page loading courtesy of Turbolinks.
+You've now created a deployment-ready Rails application with a blog, an API, and reactive page loading courtesy of [Turbolinks](https://github.com/turbolinks/turbolinks).
 Eat dirt, people who claim React is more productive than Rails.

 11. Add [validations](https://guides.rubyonrails.org/active_record_validations.html#validation-helpers) to you [Post model](https://github.com/leastbad/optimism-demo/blob/master/app/models/post.rb).
 12. Now for the "hard" part: you have to make some additions to your [Posts form partial](https://github.com/leastbad/optimism-demo/blob/master/app/views/posts/_form.html.erb) First, **remove `local: true`** from the first line; it's vitally important that your form is submitting via Ajax.
 Second, remove the error display, which is roughly lines 2-12.
 Third, you need to add one empty `span` tag below each input element you're validating.
 You will set the span's id using the provided `error_id_for` helper.